 You should keep in mind that every organization is independent and is run by its own set of rules and guidelines.
 It’s your responsibility to scrutinize each organization independently and check whether or not you qualify for assistance.

-This organization has helped thousands of financially strapped pet owners pay for vet care.
+This organization has helped thousands of financially strapped people pay for vet care.
 Located in Lynnwood, Washington, the organization operates locally and regionally.

 Besides low-income spay and neuter resources, PAWS also offers various veterinary services like microchipping and vaccinations at ZERO costs.
 Through their re-homing service, PAWS accepts owned pets.

-You need to submit a dog or cat surrender form before PAWS can take custody of your pet.
+You must submit a dog or cat surrender form before PAWS can take custody of your pet.
 The staff will review the application and determine whether or not your pet is a good fit for the re-homing program.

 Founded back in 2006, the mission of this organization is to bridge the gap between the cost of medical care and saving the family pet.

-If you live in southern California, here is a non-profit organization committed to the promotion of the humane treatment of animals.
-Actors and Others for Animals helps pet parents living on a low or fixed income to take care of their cats or dogs.
+If you live in southern California, here is a non-profit organization committed to promoting the humane treatment of animals.
+Actors and Others for Animals help pet parents living on a low or fixed income to take care of their cats or dogs.

-Just like SpayUSA, Actors and Others for Animals’ mission is to stop pet overpopulation.
+Just like SpayUSA, Actors and Others for Animals’ mission are to stop pet overpopulation.
 The community-based animal welfare organization does this by subsidizing spay and neuter surgeries.